 The goal is to narrow down your list to a top five factory list.
 From there, you’ll want to get it down to three.
 At this point, you will move forward with each factory and have samples made of your final product.
-Once you get each sample, stress test them over one to two weeks then make notes on each sample and respond to the three factories.
+Once you get each sample, stress test them over one to two weeks, then make notes on each sample and respond to the three factories.
 After you accumulate this data, you will have a good sense as to who you want to work with.
-The factories that really stand out are ones who are quick to respond, have strong English, and make obvious efforts to win your business over.
+The factories that really stand out are those that are quick to respond, have strong English, and make obvious efforts to win your business over.

 Once you agree to move forward with a factory, make it your goal to get them to agree to 30/70 terms for payment for your first order.
-What this means is that you will pay the factory 30% of the purchase order up front to get the production started then pay the other 70% once production is complete.
+What this means is that you will pay the factory 30% of the purchase order up front to get the production started, then pay the other 70% once production is complete.
 However, the 70% should only be paid if the factory has provided ample pictures to confirm that it is indeed finished.
-Production takes 4-8 weeks depending on product size and number of units.
+Production takes 4-8 weeks, depending on product size and number of units.
 In terms of shipping, you can use either air or sea freight.
 For sea, you will need a freight forwarder to organize all the logistics and take care of customs paperwork.

 Journey to Your First $1000 Month

 Now, many gurus and quacks on the internet will paint this beautiful picture of endless cash flow and being able to take a ton of cash out of your business.
 The truth could not be more different.
-Most Amazons sellers that truly thrive are reinvesting the majority of their profits straight back into their brands and product lines.
+Most Amazon sellers that truly thrive are reinvesting the majority of their profits straight back into their brands and product lines.
 In fact, it’s better to reinvest every dollar of profit back into your business for the first year.
 This allows you to grow rapidly and focus on expansion early on.
 Even as you start to pay yourself some money, it should be a modest amount and scale as you grow.
-So, in one reality, you might be doing $1,000 in profit a month but using that same profit to grow your business.
+So, in one reality, you might be making $1,000 in profit a month but using that same profit to grow your business.

-I hope you’ve enjoyed this long-winded breakdown of the Amazon FBA and private label business model!
-There is so much more that can be covered, that this article could easily turn into a book.
+I hope you’ve enjoyed this long-winded breakdown of the Amazon FBA and private label business models!
+There is so much more that can be covered that this article could easily turn into a book.
 The FBA world is one full of great successes and many failures.
 Seeing more brands be successful on the platform is what I live for.
 Use this guide as a strong foundation as you launch your first product on Amazon.
-Amazon is truly a never-ending opportunity zone and there is absolutely no reason why more and more people can’t develop it into a second income or have it become a total income replacement like it did for me.
+Amazon is truly a never-ending opportunity zone, and there is absolutely no reason why more and more people can’t develop it into a second income or have it become a total income replacement like it did for me.